splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 If you are using docker, substitute "docker" for "podman" for the container runtime command above.

-### Check for Stale Containers (podman)
+### Is the container still running (when systemd thinks it's not)?

-In rare instances, (especially when starting/stopping often) an SC4S container might not shut down completely when using podman, leaving a
+In some instances, (particuarly when `SC4S_DEBUG_CONTAINER=yes`) an SC4S container might not shut down completely when starting/stopping out of systemd, and systemd will attempt to start a new container when one is already running with the `SC4S` name.
-"stale" container behind that is denoted by a very long ID string.
 You will see this type of output when viewing the journal after a failed start caused by this condition, or a similar message when the container is run directly from the CLI:

 ```
 Jul 15 18:45:20 sra-sc4s-alln01-02 podman[11187]: Error: error creating container storage: the container name "SC4S" is already in use by "894357502b2a7142d097ea3ca1468d1cb4fbc69959a9817a1bbe145a09d37fb9".
 You have to remove that container...